 Similar to monitoring and controlling blood sugar and blood pressure, circulation can be assessed.
 Circulation monitoring is non-invasive, pain free and can be done regularly, every six months.
 This close monitoring allows for early detection of circulation problems and prevention of further damage.

-The Wesley Centre for Hyperbaric Medicine uses the latest equipment to accurately assess the status of circulation and tissue ability to heal.
+Wesley Hyperbaric uses the latest equipment to accurately assess the status of circulation and tissue ability to heal.

 Compromised Amputation Sites/Non-healing Traumatic Wounds/Vascular Insufficiency Ulcers